outpaddling/LPJS/README.md

 to utilize hardware not supported by other platforms, and use NetBSD's portable pkgsrc package manager to install common software on all of your nodes, whether running BSD, Linux, macOS, or any other POSIX platform.
+The pkgsrc package manager is also highly portable to POSIX-compatible systems and provides one of the largest package collections of existing package managers.

 ## Status

-LPJS is undergoing intensive development of basic functions, such as socket communication, job queuing, node selection, and job dispatch.
+LPJS is undergoing intensive development of basic functionality, such as socket communication, job queuing, node selection, and job dispatch.
-Early development will move slowly as we carefully deliberate the specification, design, and implementation of each new feature to ensure the highest possible quality.
+Early development will move slowly as we carefully deliberate the specification, design, and implementation of each new feature to ensure the highest possible code quality.
 The user interface may undergo significant changes as testing reveals oversights in design.